gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 ## contact me

-by email gaoyuanliang@outlook.com
+by email gaoyuanliang@outlook.com if you want to know more about my engin, or schedule a live demo by me.

-I am open for internshipe/partime job of data science/AI
+I am open for internshipe/partime job of data science/AI.
+Next year I will graduate from Heriot-Watt University Dubai, open for full-time job.

+## Thanks given to

+Heriot-Watt Semantic Web Lab, the leading reasearchers of knowledge management and semantic network.